SIERRA de LOJA.

 Griffon Vultures (Bultre Leonado / Gyps fulvus).

-On our arrival a few birds were sitting out in the field but that was about it, so we were just leaving when a tractor with a bucket load of offal left the near by village.
+On our arrival a few birds were sitting out in the field but that was about it, so we were just leaving when a tractor with a bucket load of offal left the nearby village.

-What happened next surprised even me, within second two hundred plus Griffon Vultures (Bultre Leonado / Gyps fulvus) were circling the tractor as it turned of the road on to the track and made its way to the dumping site.
+What happened next surprised even me, within second two hundred plus Griffon Vultures (Bultre Leonado / Gyps fulvus) were circling the tractor as it turned off the road on to the track and made its way to the dumping site.

 Griffon Vulture (Bultre Leonado / Gyps fulvus).